reddit-economics/economics-wiki/faq_protectionism_and_development.md

 ###Section IV: Conclusion

-An analysis of free trade in the developing world would be complete without noting that trade helps the poor disproportionately in both developed and developing countries.
+An analysis of free trade in the developing world would not be complete without noting that trade helps the poor disproportionately in both developed and developing countries.
 [A 2014 study by Fajgelbaum & Khandelwal](http://www.nber.org/papers/w20331) attempted to quantify this benefit.
 They reported the following after looking at more than 20 countries, both developing and developed:

 >“We find a pro-poor bias of trade in every country. **On average, the real income loss from closing off trade is 63 percent at the 10th percentile of the income distribution and 28 percent for the 90th percentile.** This bias in the gains from trade toward poor consumers hinges on the fact that these consumers spend relatively more on sectors that are more traded, while high-income individuals consume relatively more services, which are among the least traded sectors.”